-our Board of Directors is not staggered, with each of our directors subject to re-election annually;

-- of the seven persons who serve on our Board of Directors, our Board of Directors has determined that five, or 71%, of our directors satisfy the listing standards for independence of the NYSE and Rule 10A-3 under the Securities Exchange Act of 1934, as amended, or the Exchange Act; - · at least one of our directors qualifies as an "audit committee financial expert" as defined by the SEC; - we have opted out of the control share acquisition statute in the Maryland General Corporation Law, or MGCL, and the business combination provisions of the MGCL; and - we do not have a stockholder rights plan.
+- our Board of Directors is not staggered, with each of our directors subject to re-election annually; - of the seven persons who currently serve on our Board of Directors, our Board of Directors has determined that five, or 71%, of such directors satisfy the listing standards for independence of the NYSE and Rule 10A-3 under the Securities Exchange Act of 1934, as amended, or the Exchange Act and our Board of Directors has similarly determined that of the six persons who we expect to continue serving on our Board of Directors given Mr. Gold's determination not to stand for re-election this year, four, or 67%, satisfy such standards; - at least one of our directors qualifies as an "audit committee financial expert" as defined by the SEC; - we have opted out of the control share acquisition statute in the Maryland General Corporation Law, or MGCL, and the business combination provisions of the MGCL; and - we do not have a stockholder rights plan.